Firaenix/Japanese-Studies-Website-JRPGS/src/Sections/3 - 90s/slide2.md

 Some of the appeals of Chrono Trigger stems from its non linear gameplay, allowing players to explore detailed worlds at their own pace, over a dozen different endings, the branching plot, and introducing no random enemy encounters.

-SquareSoft put 5 people in charge of the development of Chrono Trigger:
+SquareSoft assembled what they called the "Dream Team" and put them in charge of development:
-* _Akira Toriyama_ ; Manga Artist and creator of the popular Dragonball series and artist behind the Dragon Warrior series.
+* _Akira Toriyama_ ; Manga Artist and creator of the popular Dragonball series and artist behind the Dragon Quest series.
 * _Nobuo Uematsu_ ; sometimes referred to as the "Beethoven of video games music" (Classic FM, 2013).
 * _Yuuji Horii_ ; Creator of the Dragon Quest series.
 * _Kazuhiko Aoki_ ; Battle designer for the Final Fantasy Series.